Grits (duo): GMA Dove Awards

-They have received several Gospel Music Association Dove Awards throughout their career.
+They have received several Gospel Music Association Dove Awards.
 Their first award was for a song about plagiarism ("Plagiarism" from their album Factors of the Seven).
-For this, they received the best "Rap/Hip Hop Song" award.
-The next year they took the same award for "They All Fall Down", from Grammatical Revolution.
-In 2003 The Art Of Translation won the award for "Rap/Hip Hop Album", and the following year their song "Believe" from the same album took "Rap/Hip Hop Song".
-They also shared in the "Special Event Album" that year, for their contribution to !Hero The Rock Opera.
+For the song, they received the best "Rap/Hip Hop Song" award.
+The next year they won the same award for "They All Fall Down", from Grammatical Revolution.
+In 2003 The Art Of Translation won a Dove Award for "Rap/Hip Hop Album", and in 2004 their song "Believe" from the same album took "Rap/Hip Hop Song".
+GRITS also shared in the win for "Special Event Album" that year, for their contribution to !Hero The Rock Opera.